 1994 was a pivotal point for the practice of Shaolin Kenpo in Washington State.
 Due to differences in direction and leadership, Pacific Shaolin Kenpo was formed and opened by John Kraft and Sue Messenger.
 Aberdeen Kenpo Karate continued to operate independently as it had since Maria Warwick's retirement while newly formed Pacific Shaolin Kenpo started their alignment with the ISKA.
 Memberships at this juncture were torn and divided among the dedicated, causing some to continue their training with one versus the other.
 This inadvertently resulted in some of the first and early PSK Black Belt recipients actually having a majority of their tutelage with Aberdeen Kenpo Karate prior to receiving their rank.
 Matt Skinner received his Black Belt in 1994 following the split.

-John Kraft was promoted in July of 1993 by Mike Skinner Sr. Here is the video of the event.
+John Kraft was promoted in July of 1993.
+Here is the video of the event.

 GATHERING OF EAGLES - 1999